 Hi there Reader, Higher Ed’s Financial Model Is Cracking—Fast.
 From rising tuition thresholds to deep federal cuts, higher education’s financial landscape is shifting beneath our feet.
 Institutions that don’t adapt will struggle to survive. 🚨 What’s Inside This Week: Harvard raises its tuition-free threshold: What it signals for the sector.
 Ben Kennedy’s latest insights: The hard truths about financial sustainability.
 Federal layoffs gut the Education Department—what it means for data and...

-12 days ago • 2 min read
+about 1 month ago • 2 min read

 Hi there Reader, Most universities are misaligned—and it’s costing them.
 I sat down with Ben Kennedy, CEO of Kennedy & Company, to talk about the real financial risks facing colleges today.
 Key Takeaways: Our pricing model is broken – Schools at 75% tuition discounting can’t sustain it.
 Yet most don’t have a plan to stop the bleeding.
 Your brand is your lifeline – If students think your institution is struggling, they won’t enroll.
 The wrong cost-cutting decisions make that perception...